 Yet, whether it is fulfilling to you likely hinges on one question.
 Are you willing to accept that heaven may be a timeless state rather than a place in time?
 If you are, than you have smelled the fragrance of that expensive perfume and know that the bottle is indeed full.

 - * - This article was the second written on the natural afterlife and has been updated only slightly, mostly to reflect some revised terminology.
-For a more comprehensive, in-depth, and scholarly discourse on the natural afterlife, including a near proof of its existence, see The Theory of a Natural Afterlife: A Newfound, Real Possibility for What Awaits Us at Death.
-It can be accessed as originally published at http://jcer.com/index.php/jcj/article/view/618/632 (no sign-in required), or a version with minor revisions can be accessed at www.academia.edu by clicking on its title.
-A more recent, yet unpublished article on the natural afterlife, The Theory of a Natural After-life Consciousness: The Psychological Basis for a Natural Afterlife, generalizes the theory of a natural afterlife, giving it a stronger psychological basis.
+For a more comprehensive, in-depth, and scholarly article on the natural afterlife, including a near proof of its existence, see The Theory of a Natural Afterlife: A Newfound, Real Possibility for What Awaits Us at Death.
+It can be accessed as originally published at http://jcer.com/index.php/jcj/article/view/618/632, or a postprint version with some revisions is available at ResearchGate.net by clicking on its title and at academia.edu.
+A more recent, yet unpublished article on the natural afterlife, The Theory of a Natural Eternal Consciousness: The Psychological Basis for a Natural Afterlife, generalizes the theory of a natural afterlife giving it a stronger psychological basis.
 The article posits a non-supernatural, timeless and eternal consciousness that in the mind of the dying person survives death.
 The experience can range from near-nothingness to a natural afterlife.
-In deducing a natural eternal consciousness, based on empirical truths) a natural after-life consciousness, the article proves the existence of the natural afterlife.
-A preprint copy of the article can be accessed at www.academia.edu by clicking on its title.
+In deducing a natural eternal consciousness, based on empirical truths, the article “proves” the theory of a natural afterlife, which this present article only describes as “nearly certain.”
+A postprint version of the unpublished article is available at ResearchGate.net by clicking on its title and at academia.edu.